SanjeevaRDodlapati/QeMLflow/docs/reports/comprehensive/FRAMEWORK_INTEGRATION_ANALYSIS_CRITICAL.md

 3. **Establish integration standards** for future development
 4. **Create migration documentation** for users

-**With proper integration, ChemML can become the premier educational platform for computational chemistry, providing students with both excellent learning materials AND production-ready skills.**
+**With proper integration, QeMLflow can become the premier educational platform for computational chemistry, providing students with both excellent learning materials AND production-ready skills.**

 **Time to Complete Integration: 2 weeks**
 **Impact: Transform from fragmented to world-class integrated platform** 🌟

 ---

-*This analysis reveals the path to making ChemML a truly integrated, professional educational ecosystem.* ✨
+*This analysis reveals the path to making QeMLflow a truly integrated, professional educational ecosystem.* ✨